Belair Drive & Beaverdale Lane

 - Between Beechtree Ln. & Bluejay Ln.

 - Between Bartlett Ln. & Bellhurst Ln.

 These plans were presented at a Stakeholders Meeting on February 27, 2019.
 Following that meeting, a majority of Beaverdale La. residents signed a petition supporting the speed hump installations.
-This was the green light needed to move forward with installation, which will take place in spring 2019.
+This was the green light needed to move forward with installation, which was completed in spring 2019.